-“We knew there were lots of people who work in all different areas with lots of really good ideas and suggestions about what worked and what didn’t.
-But, we also knew that there were a lot of ‘work arounds’ in place, in other words instead of saying ‘oh this does not work’ or ‘oh, we need to fix this’ staff had learnt to work around the problems that faced them because of barriers to change, perceived or real.
+“We knew there were lots of people, who work in different areas, with lots of really good ideas and suggestions about what worked and what didn’t.
+But, we also knew that there were a lot of ‘work arounds’ in place.
+In other words, instead of saying ‘oh this does not work’ or ‘oh, we need to fix this’ staff had learnt to work around the problems that faced them because of barriers to change, perceived or real.

 “In addition, we were quite interested in change management and culture change, how people actually feel about it and what effects do such changes have.
 Even if you do a really good job and get a really good level of engagement, there will always be people that you haven’t been able to engage with or that you haven’t included enough.
 We wanted to work out how these changes affected these people on a daily basis.

 “We started in a couple of areas.
 We worked in the children’s emergency department (where I work) and one of the surgical areas where Andy works.
 Initially we just set up something that was really simple, in the form of an excel spreadsheet.
 The only question on the form was ‘how are you feeling?’.
 To answer you selected one of the three emoji style faces (unhappy, neutral or happy) and left a free-text comment.